SamirJouni/razzle-plugin-brotli-gzip-zopfli/README.md

   },
 ```

 ###### Note: By default, both brotli and zopfli are enabled, while gzip is disabled.

-###### Note: To use both zopfli and gzip you will need to set the option gzipBoth to true.
+To use both zopfli and gzip you will need to set the option gzipBoth to true.
 Then you will get a .gz file for gzip and a seperate .zopfli.gz file for zopfli.

 **Default options look like this:**